Kal Naay, Alder House

 HOW WILL RESIDENTS BE INVOLVED IN THE BUILDING?

-There will be peer opportunities for residents in the building.
-These will be developed in partnership with residents upon building opening.
+There are peer opportunities for residents in the building.
+These are be developed in partnership with residents upon building opening.

 HOW CAN I APPLY?